mozilla/pkipolicy/rootstore/policy.md

 The CA Operator MUST NOT enter into audit or other agreements that would prevent or materially restrict the provision of the DCR to Mozilla.

-Failure to provide the DCR to Mozilla upon request, due to contractual, legal, or other restrictions, may be considered a failure to meet the audit requirements of this Policy.
+Failure to provide the DCR to Mozilla upon request, due to contractual, legal, or other restrictions, may be considered a failure to meet the audit requirements of this policy.

 ##### 3.1.5.5 Confidentiality and Use by Mozilla

-Mozilla’s access to the DCR is for informational and supervisory purposes related to evaluating compliance with this Policy.
+Mozilla’s access to the DCR is for informational and supervisory purposes related to evaluating compliance with this policy.

 Mozilla recognizes that DCRs may contain sensitive security and operational information.
 A CA Operator MAY redact portions of a DCR provided to Mozilla where disclosure would materially increase risk to CA system security, provided that such redactions are narrowly tailored, clearly defined, and the remaining information is sufficient for Mozilla to evaluate the report's scope, findings, testing performed, limitations, and conclusions.

 Mozilla will treat such reports as confidential supervisory information and will limit access to personnel with a need to review the information for compliance purposes.
-Mozilla will treat any DCR provided under this section as confidential and will not disclose it to third parties except as required by law or as necessary to enforce this Policy.
+Mozilla will treat any DCR provided under this section as confidential and will not disclose it to third parties except as required by law or as necessary to enforce this policy.

 ##### 3.1.5.6 Externally-Operated Subordinate CAs